-Table 2 lists treatment-emergent adverse events reported within 48 hours of drug administration that occurred with frovatriptan 2.5 mg at an incidence of ≥ 2% and more often than on placebo, in the first attack in four placebo-controlled trials (Trials 1,3,4 and 5 in Table 1).
-These studies involved 2392 patients (1554 frovatriptan 2.5 mg and 838 placebo).
+Table 1 lists treatment-emergent adverse events reported within 48 hours of drug administration that occurred with FROVA 2.5 mg at an incidence of ≥ 2% and more often than on placebo, in the four placebo-controlled trials.
 The events cited reflect experience gained under closely monitored conditions of clinical trials in a highly selected patient population.
 In actual clinical practice or in other clinical trials, these incidence estimates may not apply, as the conditions of use, reporting behavior, and the kinds of patients treated may differ.

 |Central & peripheral nervous system|